-The team will now work closely with the departments and the planning department to locate the projects chosen on the statutory plans.
-This will help to coordinate projects spatially, connect to existing plans and look at possible (positive or negative) impacts of projects on each other.
+The team will now work closely with the departments and with the planning department to locate the projects chosen on the statutory plans.
+This will help to coordinate projects spatially, to connect to existing plans and to look at possible influences of projects on each other - providing either synergies or conflicts.

-Subphase 3.1, Step 5: Prioritize project options
+Sub-phase 3.1, Step 5: Prioritise project options

-The team will be faced with a long wish list of projects, not all of which can be executed.
-They will have to prioritize and choose the options, which will require working with a multi-criteria decision-making process to make a selection.
+The team will be faced with a long 'wish' list of projects, not all of which can be executed.
+They will now have to prioritise and choose the options.
+This will require working with a multi-criteria decision making process to make a selection.
 The team and the departments will have to design a set of objective criteria that rate projects.

 The design of the criteria can be done within the team but should be endorsed by the various parties and wider stakeholder groups.
-The criteria used to choose projects should be discussed in a transparent manner, so that stakeholders do not feel that projects were chosen indiscriminately.
+In other words, the criteria used to choose projects should be discussed in a transparent manner, so that there is no feeling on the part of stakeholders that projects were chosen indiscriminately.
 The team should discuss with the departments, the mayor and city council, as well as in thematic stakeholder working groups.